irishorng/RecordLinkage_GunViolenceIncidents/README.md

   - In `varnames`, you should list all the variables of interest.
   - In `stringdist.match`, it's recommended to list the variables that are strings (ie. words) from your variables of interest.
   - In `numeric.match`, it's recommended to list the variables that are numeric (ie. numbers) from your variables of interest.
-- the for loop indicated by `for(i in 1:33)` should span from 1 to the number of blocks that you have.
+- the for loop indicated by `for(i in 1:41)` should span from 1 to the number of blocks that you have.
   - To see how many blocks you have, run `names(blockstate_out)`.
-Then as an example, if you have 43 blocks, your for loop should say `for(i in 1:43)`.
+Then as an example, if you have 41 blocks, your for loop should say `for(i in 1:41)`.
 - if there is an error with running fastLink, it is most likely that one of the blocks does not have enough observations to carry out probabilistic record linkage, so you should create separate for loops to avoid that block.
-  - In our data, we had a total of 43 blocks.
-However, blocks 34 and 40 did not have enough observations.
-So our for loops run from 1 to 33, then 35 to 39, then 41 to 43 (skipping blocks 34 and 40).
+  - In our data, we had a total of 41 blocks.
 - save the fastLink matches as RDS or csv file.

 # combining_online_data.R